craig2013/mbta_bus_locator/README.md

 ##Version History

+######Version 4.2.1
+- Changed the way the router works and setup nested fetching of collections.
+- Changed the routing.
+- Changed the way the timeout works  for predictions and/or the map and vehicle locations.

 ######Version 4.1.1
 - Added map overlay of routes using the MBTA GTFS files and a Python script I created to read the files and get all the coordinates for a route and create the KML file for a route.